Metrication in Canada: Health care

 In the health care system, metric units are often given precedence, although actual metric units may still be different than the United States (for example, for measurements of blood cholesterol, the units are millimole per litre, whereas they are milligram per decilitre in the United States).
 Most physicians chart patient height and weight in imperial units, and while most growth charts display both systems of measurement, the majority of hospitals officially document such parameters in metric.
 Dieticians still use kilocalories, and doctors use millimetres of mercury.
 While these units are metric derivatives, they are not metric units.

 Engineering

 Because most fasteners, machine parts, pumps, piping, and all building materials are sold in imperial or US customary units, many mechanical and civil engineers in Canada mainly use imperial units for these items.
-Overall building dimensions for new construction are usually in SI units.
+Building codes are in metric while building plans are split, with most commercial and all government building plans in metric measure while residential plans tend to use imperial measure (except in Quebec, where residential building plans are in metric measure).
 Many chemical, nuclear and electrical engineers and engineering physicists employ metric units.
-Unlike in the United States, Canadian engineers are not always educated in both systems but those who are not become keenly aware of the differences between the imperial, metric and US customary systems once they enter the workforce.
+Canadian engineers are not always educated in both systems but become keenly aware of the differences between the imperial, metric and US customary systems once they enter the workforce.